Opinion: Russia frozen on climate change | The China Post

 Seeing the details, missing the bigger picture

-For an observer who has followed the German climate debate, it is perplexing to take stock of how news reports and social media discussions are dealing with the flood in Russia.
+For an observer who has followed the German climate debate, it’s perplexing to take stock of how news reports and social media discussions in Russia are dealing with the flood.

 No one wants to listen to what experts have to say about the links between global warming and the catastrophe in Siberia.
 People brush off such talk as “stupid,” as a “hoax.”
-At most they are convinced that any talk of connections is simply a lame attempt by local and national government agencies to avert attention away from their own failings and responsibilities.
+At most, they are convinced that any talk of connections is simply a lame attempt by local and national government agencies to divert attention away from their own failings and responsibilities.

 The discussion generally focuses (with a certain amount of merit) on supposed government failures to prevent and fight the effects of natural catastrophes.
 For instance, there is much talk of shoddy dam construction.